xavier-orcutt/chinle-primarycare-scheduler/README.md

     * **Soft constraints** with penalties that guide the optimizer toward preferable solutions while maintaining flexibility when strict adherence isn't possible (e.g., ensuring that providers work as close as possible to their designated weekly clinic amount).

     All constraints are considered simultaneously by CP-SAT during solving.
 This approach ensures the scheduler can find workable solutions even when competing requirements make perfect solutions impossible.

+The scheduling software uses CP-SAT for solving the scheduling puzzle.
+CP-SAT is able to try thousands of scheduling combinations in seconds, remember all rules, and find the best solution among all the valid possibilities.

+## Scheduler Inputs

+The scheduler relies on three main inputs:

+1. **Date Range** – the date range over which the schedule will be built (see `utils/calendar.py`).
+2. **Leave Requests** – requested time off for department providers (see `data/leave_requests.csv`).
+3. **Inpatient Assignments** – scheduled inpatient rotations for department providers (see `data/inpatient.csv`).

 ## Schedule Generation